 Blues are not the most endangered species of shark but they are nonetheless vulnerable, especially to the shark fin trade.
 Anglers in Ireland have long since appreciated the need to return their catches safely to the sea.
 By tagging sharks they have also made a significant contribution to scientific research.
 Sharks tagged in Ireland have been recaptured all over the North Atlantic, nearly to (but never across) the Equator.

 However, some angling practices are not conducive to a shark's welfare.
 For example, the use of ultra-light tackle.
 For a shark to survive capture and release it must not be played for too long.
 Otherwise the build-up of lactic acid in its muscles may prove fatal, even days after it is released.
 Tackle needs to be up to the task.
 Moreover, light tackle inevitably brings an increased risk of line breakage.
 That may be acceptable to the angler but it is a more serious matter for the shark which swims away with a long wire trace trailing from its jaws.

 Shark fishing has a special fascination for many anglers.
 Because they are abundant and relatively easy to catch, blue shark are the backbone of the sport in Ireland.
-But sooner or later an angler fishing for blues in Irish waters may encounter a porbeagle or maybe even a mako shark.
+Blues (especially males) can be a lively enough proposition on rod and line, but sooner or later an angler fishing for blues in Irish waters will encounter a porbeagle or maybe even a mako shark.
 When they do they find themselves up against an even more feisty opponent.